PRE-JUNIOR

 SUPERVISION

-During the session it is important for a parent or chaperone to stay in the arena.
+During the session it is important for a parent or chaperone to remain in the arena.
 Sometimes skates need to be retied, or other assistance is required.
 Please make sure that we can find you at the rink during your child’s session.

 COMMUNICATIONS